Asia shares volatile as China tech worries remain

 “The tech sector is very significant in Asia and we are not going to have a lot of clarity on the regulatory adjustments in China for the next few weeks or even months and (that) will be an important driver for the market.”

-In Australia, the prospect of more mergers and acquisitions activity has been flagged after a $16.7 billion bid for Sydney Airport Holdings Ltd (SYD.AX) from a pension fund consortium emerged on Monday. read more
+In Australia, the prospect of more mergers and acquisitions activity has been flagged after a $16.7 billion bid for Sydney Airport Holdings Ltd from a pension fund consortium emerged on Monday.

 “Sentiment appears to have almost moved past the (economic) reopening trade and into the outlook for corporate earnings that are coming up in August,” Karen Jorritsma, head of equities at RBC Capital Markets in Sydney told Reuters.